ZSentry is the only security that lets you do what you want.™How to search the FAQ? The site? (tap to expand)

 Yes.
-Google Apps, Gmail, MS Office 365 or any email you use, can be HIPAA compliant using ZSentry.
-There are no add-on, plugins, or changes to the user interface.Where I can find help using ZSentry for Gmail / Google Apps?
+Google Apps, GMail, MS Office 365 or any email you use, can be HIPAA compliant using ZSentry.
+There are no add-on, plugins, or changes to the user interface.Where I can find help on using ZSentry for GMail / Google Apps?

 This item includes online contributions by the community.

-Please go to ZSentry for Google How-To»Where I can help using ZSentry in general?
+Please go to ZSentry for Google How-To»Where I can find help on using ZSentry in general?